 AEM realizes responsive layout for your pages using a combination of mechanisms:

-This component provides a grid-paragraph system to allow you to add and position components within a responsive grid.
+This component provides a grid-paragraph system to let you add and position components within a responsive grid.
 It can be used as the default parsys for your page and/or made available to authors in the component browser.

 /libs/wcm/foundation/components/responsivegrid